Making the Transition From Techcom to Marcom

 During the first few months at her new job, Ellen edited a number of proposals for the sales group and put her creative nature to work in front of the marketing group.
 Her manager described those early days with the group by saying, “Ellen was articulate and forthcoming with her opinions and could really sell people on what she said.”
 It was not long before Ellen left the technical communications group to join the marketing group.
 She continues to be thrilled with her job.
 Today, the sales team reaps the benefits from fresh content, improved process and tools, and communications with a more consistent tone.

 Not all transitions are as smooth.
-Some writers discover they do not have the right skill set for marcom.
+Some writers discover they do not have the right skill set for marketing communications.
 Others find they just cannot flourish under the new pressures and expectations.
 As one of Ellen’s managers would say, “there’s often a sense that the grass is greener [in marcom].
 But I’ve seen a number of writers go that direction, and it hasn’t always turned out to be a better career path.”

-As a manager, you have two important responsibilities when a writer on your team contemplates the “greener pastures” of marcom.
+As a manager, you have two important responsibilities when a writer on your team contemplates the “greener pastures” of marketing.
 Start by looking at the transition from a broader corporate perspective, rather than restricting your view to within your own department.
 And, provide a reality check about life as a marcom writer.

 Taking a Corporate View of the Transition